Wisdom Teeth Removal in San Diego, La Jolla & Clairemont

 6. Protecting the blood clot: Avoid drinking through straws, as suction can dislodge the clot.
 If minor bleeding continues, hold gauze firmly over the area for 30–45 minutes.

-However, like any surgical procedure, there are possible risks.
-Common complications include infection and dry socket (severe pain caused by loss of the protective blood clot).
-In rare cases, temporary nerve or sinus irritation may occur.
-Fortunately, most complications can be prevented or quickly treated when aftercare instructions are followed.
+Wisdom tooth extraction, like any other dental surgery, carries risks.
+Common complications include infection and dry socket (severe pain caused by the loss of the protective blood clot).
+In rare cases, temporary nerve or sinus irritation may also occur.
+Most complications can be prevented and treated quickly by following SoftTouch Dental’s aftercare instructions.

 Best Age for Wisdom Teeth Removal